Skip to main contentSkip to navigation

 Do SSDs need a cleanroom for data recovery?

 No. SSDs contain sealed NAND flash chips on a circuit board.
-There are no exposed platters, no read/write heads, and no magnetic media.
+There are no exposed magnetic disks, no read/write heads, and no magnetic media.
 Recovery involves firmware repair via PC-3000, microsoldering failed components, or desoldering NAND chips for direct reading.
-None of these procedures benefit from an ISO 14644-1 cleanroom.
+None of these procedures benefit from a particle-controlled room.
 The correct environment for SSD board work is an ESD-safe bench with proper fume extraction and a stereo microscope.

 Why do some labs charge cleanroom rates for SSD recovery?